 Can Mice Climb Kitchen Cabinets?

-Most kitchen cabinets are made of polished wood, making them a bit smooth.
+Most kitchen cabinets are made of polished wood, making them smooth.
 Getting across such surfaces is not very easy for mice, but by no means impossible.

 They will, however, look for alternatives such as the wirings under cabinets or the rough areas near door hinges.

-Given their sizes, they can get past small spaces, especially if they are left between a cabinet door and the ceiling.
+Given their sizes, they can get through small spaces.
+This is especially true if they are left between a cabinet door and the ceiling.

 Can Mice Climb Curtains?